What to do: Communication repair strategies

 In a restaurant: Restaurants are often the trickiest places to have a conversation with others when you have hearing loss.
 Begin by planning ahead: You can call a restaurant and tell them the situation.
 Ask to be placed in a well-lit area where noise is minimal.
 Corners are best for this because you don't have noise coming from all directions.
 Ask for a circular table that allows all speakers to directly look at one another, rather than a long table where speakers on one end or the other may be hard to understand.

-If you still need help with communication strategies, make sure to contact your hearing healthcare professional for advice.
+If you still need help with communication strategies, make sure to contact a hearing healthcare professional for advice.
 In addition to the use of hearing aids, you can improve your ability to understand and comprehend conversations with these tips and tricks.